wp-plugins/easyrotator-for-wordpress/readme.txt

 **Requirements:**

 * PHP 5 or higher, WordPress 2.8 or higher
-* Wizard application requires Adobe AIR (auto-installer included)
+* All major browsers and mobile devices are supported for viewing rotators; IE6 is not.
-* All major browsers are supported; IE6 is not.
+* Wizard application (for **editing** rotators) requires Adobe AIR (auto-installer included)
-* To _edit rotators_, Windows or Mac is required.
+* To **edit** rotators, Windows or Mac is required.
 [Linux usually works](http://www.dwuser.com/support/easyrotator/kb/linux/), but is not officially supported.

 **Important Links:**